 Fast food meets the organic and vegan movements at Key West’s Green Republic.
 This unique restaurant has been operating successfully in Key West and is about to go national with franchise locations in Chicago and Las Vegas.
 Republic’s menu is built around sandwiches, soups and smoothies.
 All dishes are made using sustainably grown plants and natural sugars.
 Meals are in the McDonald’s-like price range ($5-$10).

-Help Yourself is another Key West eatery that has the goal of making organic, sustainable foods accessible to convenience-minded diners.
+Date and Thyme is another Key West eatery that has the goal of making organic, sustainable foods accessible to convenience-minded diners.
 Its breakfast and lunch menus include wraps, sandwiches, granola and salads, as well as Asian-themed hot meals like coconut curry and miso soup.
 There is an organic market held outside the venue every Monday morning.
 The kitchen at Help Yourself relies on local, sustainable ingredients and has a composting and recycling program.

 One of the highlights of Key West is the Audubon House.
 Visitors can pay their respects to famed ornithologist and artist John Audubon by viewing his works and strolling through the on-site gardens.
 The house is one of the best examples of the island’s architectural restoration movement.

 Sparsely inhabited Big Pine Key is home to a large herd of Key deer.
 These animals live in the National Key Deer Refuge, a 9,000-plus acre habitat, and are a favorite of nature-loving visitors.
 Thirty miles to the south, Key West National Wildlife Refuge covers over 200,000 acres, though only 1 percent of the park is actually on land.
 The park is a nesting place for birds and sea turtles.
 Because the refuge has fragile ecosystems, access is restricted to some areas.